kelmore5/bitcoin-price-downloader/README.md

 ## Proof of Concept

-You can check out a demo from a slideshow I've created [here](https://docs.google.com/presentation/d/10fd89NcMXuS0FX39vZr521cwJP_hWqC2oxUkFSWUXBs/edit?usp=sharing) or you can just look at spreadsheet from the [shared link](https://docs.google.com/spreadsheets/d/1aGEiwC4Xu0AjfJZHydHrtq9XWuXme05gdUNUNnr5Wxw/edit?usp=sharing) given above.
+You can check out a demo from a slideshow I've created [here](https://docs.google.com/presentation/d/10fd89NcMXuS0FX39vZr521cwJP_hWqC2oxUkFSWUXBs/edit?usp=sharing) or you can just look at the spreadsheet from the [shared link](https://docs.google.com/spreadsheets/d/1aGEiwC4Xu0AjfJZHydHrtq9XWuXme05gdUNUNnr5Wxw/edit?usp=sharing) given above.

 Either way, below are some pictures to give a proof of concept.